 - Targets specific locations across Australia that have high carbon growth.

 Planting trees in New Zealand

 To offset carbon emissions in New Zealand we’ve partnered up with local (Waikato) agriculture expert, John Jackson.
-John identified gullies around Te Akau (east of Ngaruawahia) with reduced native trees and bush.
+John identified gullies around Te Akau (west of Ngaruawahia) with reduced native trees and bush.
 John together with a crew and the help of Lightwire will help bring new life to these gullies and let native flora flourish.

 Between June and August John and his crew will be planting a total of 600 plants (Mingimingi, Coprosma rigida, Hukihuki, Kahikatea, Kanuka)